Rachel Notley: Activism

-Early political career
+Early political career (1991–2015)

 Entry into provincial politics

-Notley headed the election-planning subcommittee for the Alberta NDP in 1991, two years before the 1993 provincial election which shut the party out of the legislature.
-She became involved again with Alberta provincial politics in 2000 following the resignation of Pam Barrett as both Alberta NDP leader and the MLA for Edmonton-Highlands.
-Notley traveled to Edmonton to help Brian Mason successfully retain the seat for the Alberta NDP in the face of a concerted effort by the Alberta Liberal Party to take it back.
+In 1991, Notley led the election-planning subcommittee for the Alberta NDP.
+However, the party lost in the 1993 provincial election and was shut out of the legislature.
+In 2000, after the resignation of Pam Barrett as the Alberta NDP leader and MLA for Edmonton-Highlands, Notley re-entered Alberta provincial politics.
+She travelled to Edmonton to assist Brian Mason in retaining the seat for the Alberta NDP.

 In October 2006, she was nominated by acclamation as the Alberta NDP candidate in the provincial constituency of Edmonton-Strathcona, succeeding former Alberta NDP leader Raj Pannu.
 The event was attended by then Federal NDP leader Jack Layton.
-Notley had previously considered running in the 2004 provincial election, but had refrained from doing so because her two children were still toddlers at the time.
 She was subsequently elected as an MLA in the 2008 Alberta provincial election.

-She was re-elected in the 2012 Alberta provincial election with the highest share of the vote of any MLA in Alberta at that time.
+She was re-elected in the 2012 Alberta provincial election.

-One month after her election in 2008 two Greenpeace protesters sneaked into the Shaw Conference Centre in Edmonton during a fundraising dinner for then Progressive Conservative premier Ed Stelmach to unfurl a banner that read "Stelmach: The Best Premier Oil Money Can Buy" in protest of his government's environmental policies.
-One of the protesters, a woman by the name of Denise Ogonoski, worked two days a week in Notley's constituency office.
-Notley described the issue as being a "personnel matter", saying that it was something she was "going to discuss with her in person and not through the media."

-During her early days in office, Alberta NDP leader Brian Mason found her to be quick on her feet with an outgoing and warm personality.
-He also described her as being very nervous immediately after she was first elected as an MLA, not wanting to be left alone as the party's sole member in the legislature even when Mason was only leaving to go to the washroom.
-Despite these initial problems, Mason said she would go on to become "an articulate and passionate politician, a parliamentarian and a very, very effective communicator."

 On October 18, 2014, Notley won the leadership of Alberta's New Democratic Party with 70% support, succeeding Brian Mason and becoming the 9th leader of the party.
 She defeated fellow MLA David Eggen and union leader Rod Loyola on the first ballot.

 In addition to serving as party leader, Notley was critic for Health, International and Intergovernmental Relations, Status of Women, Justice, and Executive Council.